tezosprime/tezosprime/README.md

 * Obtaining the Initial Ledger Tree

+Before running dalilcoin for the first time you have the option of initializing the database with the initial ledger tree.
+(The initial ledger tree is the same for the mainnet and testnet.)
-The initial ledger tree contains the initial distribution of Dalilcoin assets (at least for the testnet) and has hash root d4b10e4b72eaa8a61427b805f206e828b22bb59192373b83fe0df501e68a5bed.
+The initial ledger tree contains the initial distribution of Dalilcoin assets and has hash root d4b10e4b72eaa8a61427b805f206e828b22bb59192373b83fe0df501e68a5bed.

 The full tree is available as the file db.tgz